 When it comes to Giardia in the kennel, the concern is less about treatment and more about the long term plan to manage it.
-Giardia is one of those parasites that always seems to be waiting for the perfect time to strike.
+Giardia is one of those parasites that always seem to be waiting for the perfect time to strike.
 In a kennel, this time is usually after weaning and right around the time the puppies get to their new home - both inconvenient times for a breeder.

 What is Giardia:

 Giardia is a tiny parasite, one-celled protozoa that is hard to diagnose.
 They can be difficult to see under the microscope and take a trained eye to identify them accurately.
 Screening tests are also available, such as SNAP® Giardia Test Kit

 .
 In these tests, the feces is mixed with the solution, placed in a well and then "snapped" down to start the test, which checks for a protein from the Giardia organism.
 Snap tests are useful as a piece of the puzzle, not as a definitive test.
 Though negative tests are true negatives, false positives are very common and may be deceiving.
-If you have a positive snap test and you're not sure if it's correct, it may be helpful to send it to the lab for more accurate diagnosis since a snap test can read positive for 3 weeks after Giardia is removed from the gut, don’t be too quick to call a treatment failure!
+If you have a positive snap test and you're not sure if it's correct, send feces to the lab for more accurate diagnosis.
+Since a snap test can read positive for 3 weeks after Giardia is removed from the gut, don’t be too quick to call a treatment failure!

-has traditionally been used to treat Giardia, but lately there has been resistance - one study shows only 60% efficacy.
-The new treatment of choice is using Fenbendazole (Safeguard®
+has traditionally been used to treat Giardia, but lately there has been resistance (60% effective).
+The current treatment of choice is Fenbendazole (Safeguard®

 Bathing is also important.
 Giardia oocysts are sticky and will stay on the hair coat, particularly the back legs and directly infective, meaning the dog passes them in the stool and can immediately re-infect themselves while grooming.
 Bathe the dog with Chlor 4 Shampoo